-One of the most dynamic husband-and-wife duos of the 20th century, François-Xavier and Claude Lalanne’s surreal sculptures and decorative arts are coveted by collectors
+A collecting guide to one of the most dynamic husband-and-wife duos of the 20th century, François-Xavier and Claude Lalanne, whose surreal sculptures and exquisite decorative arts are now more coveted than ever

 Les Lalanne, as they became known collectively, were one of the most dynamic art couples of the 20th century.
-Courted by Surrealists and celebrities alike, their distinctive blend of fine and decorative arts, based on naturalistic forms, ensures their pieces are still highly sought-after by contemporary collectors.
+Courted by Surrealists and celebrities alike, their distinctive blend of fine and decorative arts, which was based on naturalistic forms, has made their work highly prized by contemporary collectors.

-François-Xavier Lalanne (1927-2008) moved to Paris at the age of 18 and rented a studio next door to Constantin Brancusi, whom Lalanne often visited bearing vodka and cigarettes.
-The great sculptor introduced him to the circle of Surrealists — including Max Ernst and Man Ray — who proved highly influential on the young artist’s work.
+Constantin Brancusi, whom he often visited bearing vodka and cigarettes.
+The great sculptor introduced Lalanne to the circle of Surrealists — including Max Ernst and Man Ray — who proved to be highly influential for the young artist.

-Now known as the Moutons de Laine, François-Xavier’s infamous sheep sculptures (above) were first presented with the title Pour Polytheme, a reference to a passage in Homer’s Odyssey.
+Now known as the Moutons de Laine, François-Xavier’s celebrated sheep sculptures (below) were first presented with the title Pour Polytheme, a reference to a passage in Homer’s Odyssey.
 It describes how Ulysses and his comrades blind the cyclops Polyphemus, and escape from his cave by clinging to the bellies of his giant sheep.

 In 1976 the singer Serge Gainsbourg named an album after Claude Lalanne’s sculpture L’Homme à Tête de Chou, or ‘The Man with the Head of a Cabbage’, and placed it on the front cover of the LP.

 Over the course of their long marriage Les Lalanne often worked together, but in very different styles.
-They rarely collaborated on individual pieces; François-Xavier preferred to create pieces inspired by the animal kingdom while Claude favoured the botanical.
-They were, however, united in their love for the surreal and in their use of humour throughout their work, a mixture of fine and decorative art that has seduced collectors for almost half a century.
+They rarely collaborated on individual pieces; François-Xavier’s creations were more often inspired by the animal kingdom while Claude favoured the botanical.
+They were, however, united in their love for historic French craftsmanship, the surreal and the humour they brought to their fine and decorative art.

-When they first showed their work, Les Lalanne were judged harshly by the art world for their functional pieces.
-‘The critics completely ignored us; for them, making sculptures which had a use was a complete nonsense,’ said Claude Lalanne in 2013.
+When they first showed their work, Les Lalanne were judged harshly by the critics. ‘[They] completely ignored us; for them, making sculptures which had a use was a complete nonsense,’ said Claude Lalanne in 2013.
 Yet Les Lalanne refused to conform, and soon their work was everywhere, from photoshoots in magazines to Paris’s most fashionable galleries.
-Now, with the 1970s firmly back in vogue, Lalanne’s organic printed motifs look fabulously new.